 - For all records of a particular condition type (the field appears on the screen where the condition type is defined)

-- Pricing date – The system date to be used to determine the validity of the condition record shall be indicated by the entry at the price date.
+- Pricing date – The system date to determine the validity of the condition record shall be indicated by the entry at the price date.
 If the field is blank, the system will use the standard pricing date KOMK-PRSDT for pricing, but for taxes and rebates, the system will use the date KOMK-FBUDA.

 For transactions involving an accounting variable, the KBM1 condition is set up in the standard framework..
 Account assignment using an accounting indicator is often used in the Service Management system.
 It enables you to determine how the costs of a specific service transaction (for example, goodwill under guarantee) were incurred.